-Trade Capacity Building.
-WTO members have agreed to provide technical assistance and outreach to other members, particularly developing countries.
-Overarching objectives are to help them understand the SPS provisions in international agreements, their scientific basis, the fundamentals of risk assessment, and how to build and administer regulatory programs.
-USDA administers a number of programs to build foreign expertise in biotechnology, food safety, animal health, and plant health, such as the Cochran Fellowships, which train senior and mid-level agricultural officials from middle-income countries and emerging democracies.
+of programs to build foreign expertise in biotechnology, food safety, animal health, and plant health, such as the Cochran Fellowships, which train senior and mid-level agricultural officials from middle-income countries and emerging democracies.

 The Agricultural Growth and Opportunity Act (AGOA; 19 U.S.C.
 3701 et seq.) seeks to spur economic development and help integrate Africa into the world trading system through U.S. trade preferences and other benefits to Sub-Saharan African countries that meet certain criteria relating to market reform and human rights.
-Among many AGOA provisions are those which emphasize U.S. technical assistance to improve these countries' compliance with U.S.-type SPS requirements.
+Among many AGOA provisions are those which emphasize U.S. technical assistance to improve these countries' compliance with U.S.-type SPS requirements.22

-USDA's holistic approach also likely will be reflected in a functional and management reorganization which FAS is planning to unveil in 2006.
-One of four major organizational components in the agency's policy area will be a "scientific and technical affairs group" to continue as the industry portal for SPS and TBT issues and as the WTO enquiry point.
-Within the agency's programs area, a "trade capacity and development group" will operate trade, science and regulatory capacity building projects overseas, including training and technical assistance.
-In addition, as described in its FY2007 budget submission to Congress, USDA for the first time has enunciated explicitly an SPS goal, to "support adoption and application of science-based SPS regulations to facilitate agricultural trade."
+USDA's holistic approach also likely will be reflected in a functional and management reorganization which FAS unveiled in 2006.
+One of four major organizational components in the agency's policy area is an "Office of Scientific and Technical Affairs " to continue as the industry portal for SPS and TBT issues and as the WTO enquiry point.23 In addition, as described in its FY2007 budget submission to Congress, USDA for the first time enunciated explicitly an SPS goal, to "support adoption and application of science-based SPS regulations to facilitate agricultural trade."24